gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

    configuration.isFoveationEnabled = foveationEnabled
 }
 ```

-> **_NOTE:_** Turning on foveation prevents rendering to a framebuffer with smaller dimensions than the device display.
+> **_NOTE:_** Turning on foveation prevents rendering to a pixel buffer with smaller resolution than the device display.
 Certain graphics techniques allow for rendering to a lower resolution pixel buffer and upscaling it before presenting it or using it as an input to another effect.
 That is a performance optimisation.
 Apple for example has [MetalFX](https://developer.apple.com/documentation/metalfx) that allows us to render to a smaller pixel buffer and use their native libraries to upscale it back to native resolution.
 That is not possible when rendering on visionOS with foveation enabled due to the [`.rasterizationRateMaps`](https://developer.apple.com/documentation/compositorservices/layerrenderer/drawable/rasterizationratemaps) property.
 That property is set internally by Compositor Services when a new `LayerRenderer` is created depending on whether we turned on the `.isFoveationEnabled` property in our layer configuration.
+We don't have a say in this property direct creation.
 We can not use smaller viewport sizes when rendering to our `LayerRenderer` textures that have predefined rasterization rate maps, because the viewport sizes will not match the dimensions Apple already set in the rasterization rate maps.
+We can not change the dimensions of the predefined rasterization rate maps.
+>
+> With foveation disabled you **can** render to a pixel buffer smaller in resolution than the device display.
+You can render at, say, 75% of the native resolution and use MetalFX to upscale it to 100%.
+This approach works on Apple Vision.

 ### Organizing the Metal Textures Used for Presenting the Rendered Content